lordpaijo/iyanls/docs.md

 ---

 ### Permissions Metadata Format
-There are three available types of permissions format:
+There are three available types of permission formats:

 1. **Symbolic** (default)
 2. **Octal**